 View our COVID-19 Study page, which gives information about your Newcastle University study experience for the academic year 2022-23.

 See our terms and conditions and student complaints information

 What you'll learn

-You'll study subject-specific content in medical and molecular biosciences research.
+You'll study subject-specific content in molecular microbiology research.
 You'll add to these modules from a broad range of complementary options.
 You'll also have training in general research principles, professional and key skills.

 Your 24-week research project comprises the major element of the course.
 You'll receive supervision from an expert academic researcher in the field.